-During the Reporting Period, the main types of energy consumed by the Group in its operations include diesel fuel, unleaded petrol, electricity and LPG.
-Due to increasing the vessels' and office activities, there are approximately 28% increase in the intensity of electricity, approximately 15% increase in the intensity of LPG.
+During the Reporting Period, the main types of energy consumed by the Group in its operations include diesel fuel, electricity and LPG.
+Due to decreasing the vessels' and office activities, there are approximately 86% decrease in the consumption of electricity, approximately 20% decrease in the consumption of LPG.
 The Group strives to reduce energy consumption through technological upgrade, equipment renewal and enhancement of energy utilization efficiency during vessels' operations.
-There was a decrease in the intensity of diesel fuel and unleaded petrol of approximately 34% and 22% as compared to the same period of 2022.
+There was a decrease in the consumption of diesel fuel approximately 16% as compared to the same period of 2023.
 The Group endeavours to conserve energy saving effectively and implement procedures to control the energy resource.